 Simple yoga techniques will help relieve the symptoms of many common ailments.
-So why not reach for your yoga mat next time you feel under the weather.
+So next time you feel under the weather why not reach for your yoga mat?

-For thousands of years Yoga has been used to help practitioners reach optimum levels of health.
+For thousands of years yoga has been used to help practitioners reach optimum levels of health.
 Yoga techniques work to free both body and mind from unnecessary tension.
 Once this tension is removed pranic energy (vital life force) can travel freely around the body.
-The unrestricted flow of pranic energy will encourage physical and emotional healing and could help to prevent other ailments or conditions from developing.
-Due to the subtle way that yoga re-balances internal systems and redirects prana to different areas of the body; some techniques can be used to help relieve the symptoms of many minor common ailments.
+The unrestricted flow of prana will encourage physical and emotional healing and could help to prevent other ailments or conditions from developing.
+Due to the subtle way that yoga re-balances internal systems and redirects prana to different areas of the body; some techniques can be used to help relieve the symptoms of many minor non clinical common ailments.

 Lower Back Pain

 Lower back pain is extremely common and is often caused by incorrect alignment or weak abdominal muscles.
 Performing a simple spinal twist will help release the tension stored in the lower back and may ease some pain.

 To help prevent this pain from occurring you will need to try to maintain a straight spine and strengthen the muscles of the core.

 Begin lying on your back with your knees bent and your arms stretched out to the side level with your shoulders.
 Make sure that the soles of both feet are in contact with the floor and the outside edges of your feet are parallel.
 Breathe slowly in and out through your nose.